colltoaction/widip/README.md

 ![](examples/hello-world.jpg)

-You will find the rest of the documentation in the `README.md` files in this repository.
-Readme files take advantage of generated `.jpg`s for an effective built-in documentation.
+## Documentation
+You will find the documentation alongside the wiring diagram text and visual representations.
+You are encouraged to explore and interact with the whole filesystem.

 ## Introduction

 ### Why Graphical Programming

-Programming is a hard reasoning task helped with Diagrams, a data structure in the sense of Abstract Syntax Trees or Graphs.
-Just like text flowing from top to bottom, Diagrams have the same orientation that is natural for programming languages.
+Programming is a hard reasoning task helped with widis.
+Just like text flowing from top to bottom, widis have the same orientation that is natural for programming languages.

 ### Why YAML

 YAML is a widely-adopted human-friendly language for describing object relations.
-We leverage several features to create an elegant textual representation of Diagrams.
-This tradeoff gives users the chance to decouple syntax from semantics.
+We leverage several features to create an elegant textual representation of arbitrary widis.

 ### Why UNIX

 UNIX is a key piece in the computing world.
 This environment is standard from developer workstations to production servers.
 We use it to create a productive developer experience and server workloads with minimal dependencies.

-## Shell
+## Environment

-As programming tools and languages, existing shells collide with this project's goals.
-The REPL and Shell distinction is dropped and we encourage users to use a single-language approach.
+### Setup
 A typical setup looks like:

 1. Open VS Code
 2. Open terminal and run `python .` to start an interactive session